4 minute read

 Hoffmann-Scaling laws-Equation 4 - Example 1

+Using the equation 10 with predicted values, I found for a given budget of 5.7e+23 FLOPs, a model with 38B parameters should be trained on 2.2T tokens.
 But according to Table 3 of [2], model size should have been 67B, dataset size should have been 1.5T.
 This mismatch is probably due to lack of precision in the given parameter values.
 In this form these numbers are useless.

 Llama 3 Scaling Laws